-You can calculate the taxable portion of your state tax refund by using the State and Local Tax Refund Worksheet on page 23 of the instructions for Form 1040 provided by the IRS.
+You can calculate the taxable portion of your state tax refund by using the State and Local Tax Refund Worksheet included in the instructions for Form 1040 provided by the IRS.
 You must file this worksheet along with your tax return.

-Some people may need to use Worksheet 2, Recoveries of Itemized Deductions, found on page 26 of Publication 525 provided by the IRS.
+Some people might have to use Worksheet 2, Recoveries of Itemized Deductions, found in Publication 525 provided by the IRS.
 This worksheet is used when a taxpayer was impacted by the alternative minimum tax in the previous year and under a few other circumstances.
 It’s also used if you received reimbursements for any other itemized deductions you took in previous years.

-After you calculate the taxable amount, state refunds are reported on line 10 of Form 1040.
+After you calculate the taxable amount, state refunds are reported on line 10 of Schedule 1 of the new 2018 Form 1040.

 Tax laws change periodically, and you should always consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and is not a substitute for tax advice.